BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `confirmed` *boolean* Indicates if the LSP sees the transaction as confirmed.

 > **Rationale required_onchain_block_confirmations** The main risk for an LSP is that the client pays the onchain payment and then double spends the transaction.
 This is especially critical in case the client requested a high `client_balance`.
 Opening a 0conf channel alone has no risk attached to it IF the onchain payment is confirmed.
 Therefore, the LSP can mitigate this risk by waiting for a certain number of block confirmations before opening the channel.

+> **Rationale minimum_fee_for_0conf** The client MAY want to have instant confirmation of the onchain payment.
+The LSP can mitigate the risk of a double spend by requiring a high fee rate.
+The client can then decide if he wants to pay the high fee rate or wait for the onchain payment to be confirmed once.

 #### 3.1 Lightning Payment